I grew up in the kind of small town every teenager wants to get out of.

 Since moving to Los Angeles, where I'm currently based, I've spent most of my time trying to recapture the kind of life I left behind, growing my own food and playing guitar on the porch.

-I approach a camera like a window: both as a means of detachment - even protection - from whatever lies behind it, and as something to frame my surroundings and focus my gaze.
+I approach a camera like a window: both as a means of detachment - even protection - from whatever lies behind it, and as something to frame my surroundings - a tool to focus my gaze.

 At the same time, I try to treat the lens like a permeable membrane.
 Sometimes I try to make it disappear.